Seema251/CES_Asthma_Dashboard/data/README.md

-This folder contains sample datasets (.RData, RDS).
+This folder contains datasets required for this dashboard script (.RData, RDS).